bdamokos/indafoto_archive/readme.md

 - The crawler includes rate limiting to avoid overloading the server
 - Downloaded images are organized in folders to prevent having too many files in a single directory
 - A log file "indafoto_crawler.log" will be created to track the script's progress
-- Internet Archive submission is disabled by default and can be enabled with --enable-archive flag
+- Internet Archive submission is enabled by default and can be disabled with --disable-archive flag
 - Failed pages are tracked and can be retried later
 - The Archive Explorer requires Flask to be installed (`pip install flask`)